ryan-mcclue/musings/resilience.md

 Starting from scratch, try to avoid analysis paralysis

 Pragmas and binary searching codebase to check where compiler optimises routine wrong

+signed comparison specifics and code flow in assembly